Kidde Fire Alarm Troubleshooting

 When to Call a Professional

-Replace wireless sensor batteries yourself if you're comfortable accessing the detectors and the manual is clear.
-Call a technician for everything else: main panel battery replacement, electrical troubleshooting, any error code you can't locate in the manual, persistent problems that don't resolve with basic troubleshooting, or system-wide issues affecting multiple zones.
+Replace wireless sensor batteries yourself if the manual is clear.
+Call a technician for everything else: main panel battery replacement, electrical troubleshooting, unidentifiable error codes, persistent problems after basic troubleshooting, or system-wide issues affecting multiple zones.

-The cost of a service call ($100–$300 for standard service) is significantly less than the cost of a false alarm fine ($500–$2000), the cost of non-compliance citations, or the risk of operating with a malfunctioning fire alarm system.
+The cost of a standard service call ($100-$300) is significantly less than false alarm fines ($500-$2,000 per incident), non-compliance citations, or the risk of operating a malfunctioning fire alarm system.